mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 ![Resume GitOps Source Sync](/dkp/kommander/1.3/img/project-cd-gitops-source-sync-resume.png)

 Similar to Suspend/Resume, you can also use **Delete** action to remove the GitOps source.
-Note that removing the GitOps source would also result in removing all the manifests applied from the GitOps source.
+Note that removing the GitOps source will result in removing all the manifests applied from the GitOps source.

 It is possible to have more than one GitOps Source in your Project to deploy manifests from various sources.